I’m an author who writes contemporary literary fiction with a touch of suspense and have published two novels.

 When I was a kid, the bookmobile stopped at the park near my home every Thursday afternoon.
-I was lucky — I could check out all the books I wanted — since my dad helped me get a library card at the ‘big’ library in Santa Ana, the next town over from where I grew up.
-On Saturdays, while the other kids were out surfing, I was camped on my beach towel reading books by Laura Ingalls Wilder and E.B.
+Just in time to check out some weekend reads.
+At the beach on Saturdays afternoons, while the other kids were out surfing, I was camped out on my beach towel reading books by Laura Ingalls Wilder and E.B.
 White and later — Kahlil Gibran and Erich Segal.

-After graduating high school, I studied Communications (English was overcrowded) at nearby Cal State Fullerton (a good value with six siblings in line for tuition).
-I petitioned classes outside my major, but in my defense, the course catalogue read like a dream book for a writer’s soul — Short Story, Sports Writing, American Literature, Shakespeare on Film, Chaucer.
+After graduating high school, I studied Communications at Cal State Fullerton.
+I often petitioned classes outside my major, but in my defense, the course catalogue read like a dream book for a writer’s soul — Short Story, American Literature, Shakespeare on Film, Chaucer.

-I left college after my junior year, newly married with bills to pay and a baby on the way.
-Sadly, the marriage didn’t work, so I headed to Atlanta (where my parents and younger sister had moved the year before) and found work in the paper industry.
-My sweet toddler developed appellations such as y‘all and fixin to as we gently rebuilt our life together.
+I left college before graduating, a newly single mom with bills to pay.
+I headed to Atlanta to take a job selling roll paper to printing companies.
+My toddler developed appellations such as y‘all and fixin to as we gently rebuilt our life together.

-Life is an interesting adventure, and all along the way, I took more electives, attended dozens of writer’s conferences, and joined writing groups.
-I moonlighted at a few different publications — sometimes for free — one of which was a literary magazine founded by Francis Ford Coppola in San Francisco where my job was to read submissions from the slush pile and push along the shining stars to the editors.
+Life is an interesting adventure, and all along the way, I took more electives outside my major, attended dozens of writer’s conferences, and joined writing groups.
+I volunteered at literary magazines, one of which was founded by Francis Ford Coppola in San Francisco where my job was to read submissions from the slush pile and push along the shining stars to the editors.
 I wrote rejections to budding writers like myself, always with a little note of encouragement because I knew how it felt to have my stories rejected over and over.

 It was in the bay area during the same time that I met my literary agent.
-I was putting the finishing touches on my debut novel, Restoration, and read a scene aloud at a workshop and then stayed after to speak to the agent leading the group.
-She became my friend and then my editor and finally — eventually — my agent.
+I was putting the finishing touches on my debut novel, Restoration, and read a scene aloud at a community center writing class and then stayed after to speak to the agent leading the group.
+She became my friend and then my editor and eventually my agent.
 She helped me land a small publisher for both Restoration and The Lies We Keep.
-We recently parted ways after many years, so I’m on my own again and the small publisher has since downsized and although they love my work, anything can happen — in this volatile industry the only thing authors can count on for certain is change.
+After many years, we parted ways, so I’m on my own and the small publisher has since downsized and although they love my work, anything can happen — in this volatile industry the only thing authors can count on for certain is change.

-I tell you all of this, because I’m trying to explain how someone like me, who didn’t follow the traditional path can write novels and get published.
+I tell you all of this, because I’m trying to explain how someone like me, who didn’t follow a traditional path can write novels and get published.
 There are dozens of options for writers to shepherd their work these days, but one thing most published authors have in common is perseverance.
-I eventually placed short pieces and articles with small, respected journals and newspapers.
+I started by placing short pieces and articles with small, respected journals and newspapers.
 And probably naively, I went about writing my novels in the same determined manner, convinced that one day they would find a good home.
-And they did.
-Although, I always understood it was a long shot.
+I was lucky when they did.
+But, more than luck, it really was absolute persistence on my part.
 Oftentimes, the difference between writers who get published and those who don’t is simple, the ones who do — never give up.